mvd81/docker-vue-cli-express/README.md

 * Clone this repo
 * Download the node packages with `npm install1` or if you don't have installed node on your machine,  `docker run --rm -v $(pwd):/app -w /app node:lts-alpine npm install`
 * In the root of this project run `dcoker-compose up`
+* Now you can create your app, visit `http://localhost:8080` to see your app in the browser

 ## Build prject